ryanisaacg/arcade-engine/README.md

 	- A configurable target tickrate
 - Graphics
 	- Use SDL2's Renderer API for hardware-accelerated graphics
+		- Backends to DirectX on Windows and OpenGL on *nix
 	- Support for drawing only part of a single texture image
 	- Support for basic animations
 	- Automatically draw objects in the World struct